Los Angeles will have its own page.

 The card bears a pen date of 1973.
 Its photo was taken by Tom Tracy, and it's a Mike Roberts card.

 Replaced.
-Unknown if this is still standing.
+Now the Blanchard Community Library.
+Unknown if this building is still standing.

 Sawtelle is part of West Los Angeles today.

 Built in 1906, Markham Hall housed a library that might have been open for public use, if the postcard caption is correct.